jawadstalker/Profitable-website/README.md

 this project is based on react + ts + tailwind

-fill free to use codes, components and others.
+fill free to use codes, components and other stuff.